 There is a further aspect to the matter.
 Is the self-affirmation that has been outlined descriptive of the thing-for-us or explanatory of the thing-itself?
-We have appear of matural inevitabilities and spontaneities.
-But did we speak of these as they are themselves or as they are for as?
+We have spoken of natural inevitabilities and apontancities.
+But did we speak of these as they are themselves or as they are for us?

 Unfortunately, there is a prior question.
 The distinction that was drawn, earlier, between description and explanation was couched in terms that sufficed to cover the difference in the fields of positive science.
-But human acience contains an element not to be found in other departments.
-Both the study of man and the study of nature begin from inquiry and insight into consible data.
-Both the study of man and the study of nature can advance from the descriptive relations of the object to the inquirer, to the explanatory relations that obtain inmediately between objects.
+But human science contains an element not to be found in other departments.
+Both the study of man and the study of nature begin from inquiry and insight into sensible data.
+Both the study of man and the study of nature can advance from the descriptive relations of the object to the inquirer, to the explanatory relations that obtain immediately between objects.
 Just as the physicist measures, correlates measurements, and implicitly defines correlatives by the correlations, so too, the student of human nature can forsake the literary approach to determine economic, political, sociological, cultural, historical correlations.
-But the study of man also enjoys through consciousness an immediate access to man, and this access can be used in two meaners.
-The initial use is de criptive.
-In this fashion we began from an account of an event mased insight.
-We pointed out that it was satisfying, that it ears unexpectedly, that its emergence was conditioned more by dynamic inner state of inquiry than by external circusstance, that while the first emergence was difficult, repested occurrence was easy and spontaneous, that single acts of insight accurate into closters hearing on a single topic, that such clusters may remain a thout exact formulation, or may be worked out into a systematic doctrine.
-Naturally enough, this general description of insight was presupposed and utilized when we came to examine it more closely; and this closer examination war in turn presupposed in our account of explanatory abstraction and explanatory system and in our study of empirical method.
-Moreover, since data, percepts, and images are prior to inquiry, insight, and formulation, and since all dofinition is subsequent to inquiry and insight, it was nocessary to define data, percepts, and images as the materials presupposed and complemented by inquiry and insight and, further, it was necessary to distinguish between them by contrasting the formulations of empirical science with those of mathematics and the formulations of both of these with the formulations of common sense.
+But the study of man also enjoys through consciousness an immediate access to man, and this access can be used in two menners.

+The initial use is descriptive.
+In this fashion we began from an account of an event named insight.
+We pointed out that it was satisfying, that it came unexpectedly, that its emergence was conditioned more by a dynamic inner state of inquiry than by external circumstance, that while the first emergence was difficult, repeated occurrence was easy and spontaneous, that single acts of insight accumulate into clusters bearing on a single topic, that such clusters may remain without exact formulation, or may be worked out into a systematic doctrine.
+Naturally enough, this general description of insight was presupposed and utilized when we came to examine it more closely; and this closer examination was in turn presupposed in our account of explanatory abstraction and explanatory system and in our study of empirical method.
+Moreover. since data, percepts, and images are prior to inquiry, insight, and formulation, and since all definition is subsequent to inquiry and insight, it was necessary to define data, percepts, and images as the materials presupposed and complemented by inquiry and insight, and, further, it was necessary to distinguish between them by contrasting the formulations of empirical science with those of mathematics and the formulations of both of these with the formulations of common sense.
 Finally, the analysis of judgment and the account of reflective understanding consisted in relating these acts to each other, and to the formulations of understanding, and to the fulfilment provided by experience.

-As the reader will discern, the initial procedure of desoription gradually yielded to definition by relation; and the defining relations obtained immediately between different kinds of cognitional state or act.
+As the reader will discern, the initial procedure of description gradually yielded to definition by relation; and the defining relations obtained immediately between different kinds of cognitional state or act.
 But definition by this type of relation is explanatory, and so descriptive procedure was superseded by explanatory.

-There are, than, two types of description and two types of
+There are, then, two types of description and two types of

 explanation.
-If the starts from the data of sense, the begins by describing but goes on to explain.
-Ag in, if the starts from the data of consciousness, the begins by describing and goes to explain.
+If the inquirer starts from the data of sense, he begins by describing but goes on to explain.
+Again, if he starts from the data of consciousness, he begins by describing and goes on to explain.
 Still, there is an important difference between the two types of explaining.
 For explanation on the basis of sense can reduce the element of hypothesis to a minimum but it cannot eliminate it entirely.
-But any chation on the basis of consciousness can escape entirely the merely supposed, the merely postulated, the merely inferred.
+But explanation of the basis of consciousness can escape entirely the merely supposed, the merely postulated, the merely inferred.